Under the Construction Industry Scheme (CIS), contractors deduct money from a subcontractor’s payments and pass it to HM

 - delivering materials

 - work on construction sites that’s clearly not construction - for example, running a canteen or site facilities

 The CIS guide for contractors and subcontractors has more detail on what is and is not covered by the scheme.

 Your business is based outside the UK

 The same CIS rules apply if your business is based outside the UK, but you do construction work as a contractor or subcontractor in the UK.
-Read more about how to register and pay tax if this applies to you.
+Read guidance about how to register and pay tax if your business is based outside of the UK.